 Not all organisations have central support (often in the form of an institutional apprenticeship manager) but if this does exist we recommend that you speak with this team in the first instance as they will have significant knowledge that will make the process run much more smoothly.

 Using workforce analysis tools, seek to identify skills gaps within the organisation, which may be suitable for apprenticeship positions.
 This may be due to loss of skills through retirement, natural wastage or areas in which skills are in short supply and as such as difficult to recruit into.
+If your organisation has completed the NTDC Survey this may have useful information to inform decisions.

 Identify the apprenticeship level and gain relevant organisational support for salary cost via a business case submitted via appropriate channels.

 Once budget for salary have been approved, apprenticeship standard identified and training provider identified, work with your legal team to ensure the training provider contract is fit for purpose and negotiate as appropriate until a final contract is agreed.
+It may be a contract for services already exists with your provider.

 Complete and seek approval and sign off for the job description.